davidmason/node-echo-example/README.md

     (i.e. when they have passed a threshold with number of messages echoed)
  - maybe work with redis (pending learning more about redis)

-For simplicity, this module is not bening shared for now.
-It has no license and may have copyright issues as I take bits and pieces from around the web to get things working.

-I haven't seen a complete working example of express + passport + socket.io
+I haven't seen a complete working example of express + passport + socket.io, so I may clean this up when I'm done and present it as a working example of that combination.